gopaljogani/gopaljogani.github.io/_posts/2019-02-15-glossary-reinforcement.md

 ## Off Policy TD GPI (Q-Learning)

-Just as with [off-policy MC](#off-policy-monte-carlo-gpi){:.mdLink}, TD can be written as an off-policy algorithm.
+Just as with [off-policy MC](#off-policy-monte-carlo-gpi), TD can be written as an off-policy algorithm.
 In this case, the TD error is not computed with respect to the next sample but with respect to the current optimal greedy policy (*i.e.* the one maximizing the current action-value function $Q$)

 * Generalized Policy Evaluation (Prediction):